-In this blog, let’s look at the importance of firmware engineering, its impact on our daily lives and devices, and its immense potential in shaping the future of technology and innovation.
+In this blog, we shall discuss the significance of firmware engineering, its influence on our daily life and devices, and how this engineering has an enormous potential in the future of technology and innovation.
 Let’s dive in.

 What exactly is a firmware?